TheVasalex/TheVasalex/README.md

 👋 Hello World, my name is Alexandros and i am a <b>Software Developer</b> 💻 from Greece.<br>
-🎓 I am studing Computer Science and Digital Systems at the <b>University of Thessaly, Greece</b>.<br>
+🎓 I am studying Computer Science and Digital Systems at the <b>University of Thessaly, Greece</b>.<br>
 💻 In the last few years i have worked as a <b>Backend Web Developer</b> using Javascript and Typescript.<br>
 🧑‍🤝‍🧑 I really love working in a <b>Team</b> and collaborating with other people, who are sharing the same passion for <b>bringing new ideas to life</b>.<br>